node-3d/3d-core-raub/README.md

 1. The flag `isWebGL2` impacts how web libraries recognize the WebGL version.
 	But it doesn't really change the capabilities of the engine.
 1. **Offscreen rendering** is possible on Windows and Linux, as demonstrated by the tests running in GitHub Actions.
-There are test cases that generate and compare screenshots, and they do work in headless mode.
+There are test cases that generate and compare screenshots.
 1. OpenGL **context sharing** is enabled.
 You can obtain `HDC, HWND, CTX` for Windows and whatever those are called on Linux and MacOS.
 See [glfw-raub](https://github.com/node-3d/glfw-raub).